Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-08.md

 I used keyword colors, you can use RGB or other color values.
 Yes, tomato is a color, try rebecapurple, aliceblue, blanchedalmond.
 On second thought don't, make up your own colors instead!

+### Tab Navigator Recap

+Discussion:

+- Quickly describe how tabnavigator is constructed
+- How are icons added?
+- What other options can be applied?

+Stretch challenges:

+- Add a stack navigator to one of the tabs screens

 ### Drawer Navigator

 I had a hard time getting this to work.
 I suspect this was because I was working on iOS.